Budapest 6th constituency

 The 6th constituency of Budapest (Budapesti 06. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 06.
 OEVK.

 Since 2018, it has been represented by Máté Kocsis of the Fidesz–KDNP party alliance.

 Geography

-The 6th constituency is located in central-western part of Pest.
+The 6th constituency is located in the central-western part of Pest.

-The constituency borders with 5th- and 8th constituency to the north, 9th constituency to the east, 16th constituency to the southeast, and 17th constituency to the southwest, 18th-, 2nd- and 1st constituency to the west.
+The constituency borders the 5th- and 8th constituencies to the north, the 9th constituency to the east, the 16th constituency to the southeast, and the 17th constituency to the southwest, and the 18th, 2nd and 1st constituencies to the west.

 List of districts

 The constituency includes the following municipalities: